 Private insurance companies offer Part D plans, which Medicare approves.
 The monthly premiums can vary, and Medicare sets the maximum out-of-pocket costs that the insurers can charge.

-Each Part D plan has a formulary, a list of medications that it covers.
+Each Part D plan has a formulary, which is a list of medications that it covers.
 A formulary needs to include at least two drugs in each of the most commonly prescribed categories of medications.
-This is to help ensure that people with common medical conditions can access the drugs that they need.
+This is to help ensure that people with common medical conditions can access the drugs they need.

 Many Part D plans have different tiers.
 Plan providers arrange these tiers in different ways, but an example might be: